AndrewWilliams3142/al-folio/_pages/publications.md

  - **Williams, A.**, Hempel, T.: How does Tropical Sea-Surface Temperature Variability Impact the Radiative Forcing of Indonesian Wildfires?

+ - **Williams, A.**: Simulating the Matsuno-Gill response to tropical heating with a cloud-resolving model

 ### 2021:

  - Watson-Parris, D., **Williams, A.**, Deaconu, L., Stier, P.: [Model calibration using ESEm v1.0.0 – an open, scalable Earth System Emulator](https://gmd.copernicus.org/preprints/gmd-2021-267/) \